 The speakers of this model on the other hand are fantastic.
 Thanks to the Beats Audio support that this model has, listening to music will delight even the most demanding users.

-The battery of this model is Li-Ion 1650 mAh and in 3G mode it lasts about 8 hours, while in stand by mode the battery of this model should last about a month according to the manufacturer’s specification.
+The battery of this model is Li-Ion 1650 mAh and in the 3G mode, it lasts about 8 hours, while in standby mode the battery of this model should last about a month according to the manufacturer’s specification.
 These results are within acceptable limits for such a device.

 By all accounts, the HTC Desire X is a model you will not regret if you opt for it.
 The manufacturer of this model has managed to make a mid-range Android phone that you will not be ashamed of in society at an affordable price for its performance.